How to Buy Out a Business Partner: The Essential Guide

 What are the alternatives to a Buyout?

-A disassociation is a partnership in which one partner retains ownership and buys out the other partner.
+A dissociation is a partnership in which one partner retains ownership and buys out the other.
 This guide focuses on disassociations, but there are different ways for a business partnership to end.

 Here are a few alternatives to a full buyout.